Country Profile: Arctic Ocean

 Transportation

-Transportation across the Arctic Ocean is limited due to a sparse network of air, ocean, river, and land routes.
-However, seasonal waterways such as the Northwest Passage and the Northern Sea Route are vital for navigation, especially as climate change alters ice coverage, making these routes more accessible.
+Transportation in the Arctic Ocean is marked by a sparse network of air, ocean, river, and land routes, largely dictated by seasonal changes.
+The Northwest Passage and Northern Sea Route are vital for navigation, significantly impacting trade and sovereignty discussions in the region.

 Key Metrics